 Organize your First Tournament

-Whether you're a tournament organizer at heart, or have participated in tournaments and now wish to move forward and organize your own, Toornament is the platform to go, with a huge range of settings and possibilities for you to create your dream competition.
+Whether you are a tournament organizer at heart, or have participated in tournaments and now wish to move forward and organize your own, Toornament is the platform to go, with a huge range of settings and possibilities for you to create your dream competition.

-In this article, we're going to see how to create and run your very first tournament, nice and steady.
+In this article, we are going to see how to create and run your very first tournament, nice and steady.

-Once you're registered and logged in on Toornament, head over your Organizer Dashboard and let's play!
+Once you are registered and logged in on Toornament, head over your Organizer Dashboard and let us play!

-In your Organizer Dashboard, you're gonna see a button to CREATE a new tournament.
-Simply click it, and fill in the required information.
+In your Organizer Dashboard, you are gonna see a button to CREATE a new project.
+Simply click it, and fill in the name of your project.

 If you have other administrators to manage the tournament with you, we have a whole Permissions System to let you organize things and have everyone able to do his job!